 Mr. Shubotham, Irish, was a main board director of J. & E. Davy (an Irish stockbroking firm) from 1975 until 2002.
 Following graduate training with Aer Lingus, he joined J. & E. Davy in 1973.
 Mr. Shubotham became a partner of J. & E. Davy in 1977 with responsibility for the bond desk.
 In 1991 he became chief executive of Davy International, a company operating in Dublin's International Financial Services Centre.
 He retired in 2001.
 He qualified as an accountant in 1971 having graduated with a Bachelor of Commerce degree from University College Dublin in 1970 and became a member of the Society of Investment Analysts in 1975.
 Mr. Shubotham has served on various state committees in Ireland including the Committee for the Development of Science and Technology Strategy and the Committee for the Development of Bio Strategy.
 He has served as chairman of the boards of directors of the National Stud of Ireland and the National Digital Park, a joint venture with the Irish Industrial Development Authority.
 He was chairman of the board of directors of the Hugh Lane Municipal Gallery, Dublin for 6 years.
-He is a director of a number of collective investment schemes established in the Cayman Islands.
+He is a director of a number of collective investment schemes authorised by the Central Bank as well as collective investment schemes established in the Cayman Islands.